openshift/microshift/README.md

 This will install MicroShift's dependencies (CRI-O), install it as a systemd service and start it.

-For convenience, the script will also add a new "microshift" context to your `$HOME/.kube/config`, so you'll be able to access your cluster using, e.g.:
+For convenience, the script will also add a new `microshift` context to your `$HOME/.kube/config`, so you'll be able to access your cluster using, e.g.:

 ```sh
 kubectl get all -A --context microshift